Rhine Province: 1944–1945 military campaigns

 In early 1945, after a long winter stalemate, military operations by most Allied armies in Northwest Europe resumed with the goal of reaching the Rhine.
 From their winter positions in The Netherlands, the First Canadian Army under General Henry Crerar reinforced by elements of the British Second Army under General Miles Dempsey, drove through the Rhineland beginning in the first week of February 1945.
-Operation Veritable lasted several weeks, with the end result of clearing all German forces from the west side of the Rhine river.
-The supporting operation by the First US Army, Operation Grenade, was planned to coincide from the River Roer, in the south.
+Operation Veritable lasted several weeks, resulting in the clearance of all German forces from the west side of the Rhine river.
+The supporting operation by the US Ninth Army, Operation Grenade, was planned to coincide from the River Roer, in the south.
 This was delayed for two weeks, however, by German flooding of the Roer valley.

 On March 7, 1945, a company of armoured infantry of the U.S. 9th Armored Division captured the last intact bridge over the Rhine at Remagen.
 General George Patton's Third US Army also made a crossing of the river the day before the much anticipated Rhine crossings by the 21st Army Group (First Canadian Army and the British Second Army) under Field Marshal Montgomery in the third week of March 1945.
 Operation Varsity was a massive airborne operation in conjunction with Operation Plunder, the amphibious crossings.
 By early April, the Rhine had been crossed by all the Allied armies operating west of the river, and the battles for the Rhineland were over.

 In the official histories of the British and Canadian armies, the term Rhineland refers only to fighting west of the river in February and March 1945, with subsequent operations on the river and to the east known as "Rhine Crossing".
 Both terms are official Battle Honours in the Commonwealth forces.

 End of the province

-Following the unconditional surrender of Germany in 1945, the Rhineland was split between the French and British Occupation Zones.
+Following the unconditional surrender of Germany in 1945, the Rhine Province was split between the French and British Occupation Zones.

-The Rhineland and the other Prussian provinces were abolished in 1946 and the Abolition of Prussia in 1947 formally ended Prussia's existence as a state.
-The territory of the former province was incorporated into three different states of the new Federal Republic of Germany.
-The northern part of the province, under British administration, was merged with the former province of Westphalia to form North Rhine-Westphalia.
-Most of the southern portion, which was under French administration, was merged with the Palatinate (previously an exclave of Bavaria) and various other territories to form Rhineland-Palatinate.
+The Rhine Province was abolished in August 1946 when the northern part of the province, under British administration, was merged with the former province of Westphalia to form North Rhine-Westphalia and most of the southern portion, under French administration, was merged with the Palatinate (previously an exclave of Bavaria) and other territories to form Rhineland-Palatinate.
+These areas of the former province were incorporated as states into the new Federal Republic of Germany when it was established in May 1949.
 The French organised the Saarland as a separate protectorate on 16 February 1946 and it eventually joined the Federal Republic as a separate state in 1957.

 Within North Rhine-Westphalia, the Landschaftsverband Rheinland (LVR), which was established in 1953 as regional council, still holds considerable administrative power and can be regarded as a direct successor of the Rhine Province administration.
 There is no equivalent successor in Rhineland-Palatinate or Saarland.